microsoft/generative-ai-for-beginners/10-building-low-code-ai-applications/README.md

 Building apps and solutions has become more easier for traditional developers and non-developers through the use of Low Code Development Platforms.
 Low Code Development Platforms enable you to build apps and solutions with little to no code.
 This is achieved by providing a visual development environment that enables you to drag and drop components to build apps and solutions.
 This enables you to build apps and solutions faster and with less resources.
 In this lesson, we dive deep into how to use Low Code and how to enhance low code development with AI using Power Platform.

 The Power Platform provides organizations with the opportunity to empower their teams to build their own solutions through an intuitive low-code or no-code environment.
 This environment helps simplify the process of building solutions.
 With Power Platform, solutions can be built in days or weeks instead of months or years.
-Power Platform consists of five key products: Power Apps, Power Automate, Power BI, Power Pages and Power Virtual Agents.
+Power Platform consists of five key products: Power Apps, Power Automate, Power BI, Power Pages and Copilot Studio.

 This lesson covers: